The Helsinki Metropolitan area is a fun place to live in, but finding suitable accommodation in the capital region can be challenging.

 Accepting HOAS Reservation

 Once HOAS has found you a room they will send you a housing reservation by e-mail.
 Check your e-mail on a regular basis - also junk mail / spam mailbox, just in case.
-Most of the HOAS housing reservations are sent out during June/November, so if you have not received a housing reservation e-mail by July/early December, be sure to apply for other accommodation options.
+Most of the HOAS housing reservations are sent out during June/November, so if you have not received a housing reservation e-mail by July/early December, be sure to search for other accommodation options.

 When you receive a housing offer, accept it as soon as possible.
 If you do not accept it by the deadline mentioned on the offer, the housing will be offered to someone else.
 You will not get a second offer.
 Please contact HOAS if you need more response time, or if you already know you will decline your only offer.
 If you didn't get the kind of housing or location you wished for, it means that your first choice was no longer available.
 It is common in Finland to live further away from the campus, and the public transportation system is excellent.
 Use the HSL Journey Planner to check connections.